vuejs/vue-test-utils/docs/guides/common-tips.md

 wrapper.vm // the mounted Vue instance
 ```

-### Using `nextTick`
+### Writing asynchronous tests using `nextTick` (new)

-Vue batches watcher updates and runs them asynchronously on the "next tick".
+By default, Vue batches updates to run asynchronously (on the next "tick").
+This is to prevent unnecessary DOM re-renders, and watcher computations ([see the docs](https://vuejs.org/v2/guide/reactivity.html#Async-Update-Queue) for more details).

-In practice, this means you must wait for updates to run after you set a reactive property.
+This means you **must** wait for updates to run after you set a reactive property.
 You can wait for updates with `Vue.nextTick()`:

 ```js
 it('updates text', async () => {